Southern Yakutia (Sakha)

 fishing that supersedes all the others.
 Hardly a week goes by without Boris

-testing his lines or nets in the River Aldan or the numerous lakes, small rivers, and streams that dot the area.
+testing his lines or nets in the Aldan River or the numerous lakes, small rivers, and streams that dot the area.

 Notwithstanding the above, Boris Petrenkov's deepest love is